iguanatool/iguana/README.md

 `export CLASSPATH="$IGUANA_HOME/target/iguanatool-1.0-jar-with-dependencies.jar":$CLASSPATH`

 ## Compiling Case Studies
-You will need to create a directory for your case studies (test objects/subjects).
+You will need to create a directory for your case studies (i.e., your test objects or experimental subjects).
 The easiest way to do this with the required structure is to clone the `casestudies` repository (https://github.com/iguanatool/casestudies).

 To install a new case study you will need to perform the following steps: